Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/1crypto-miners-gas-recycle-promo.md

     eliminating bottlenecks common in dense mining rigs.
 AI-Interactive ASICs: Smart Chips with Self-Diagnostics & Energy Efficiency

-At the core of the transparent Next-Generation Antminer X250™ is a radical redefinition of what an ASIC chip can be.
+At the core of the transparent Next-Generation ASCI Wiz‑Bit‑Chip X250™ is a radical redefinition of what an ASIC chip can be.
 Each of the 250 custom-engineered AI-compatible ASICs features:
 🔹 Individual Intelligence